A healthy weight or a normal weight are common goals as overweight and obesity plague our society.

 Finally, it is also known that weight loss predicts the toxicity of cancer treatment.
 For example, in chemotherapy, the drug is administered after calculating body surface area.

 The problem is that body surface area does not account for the proportion of fat, muscle, and water.
-Changes in lean muscle mass found in patients with weight loss may lead to an abnormal distribution of cancer treatment.
+Changes in lean muscle mass observed in patients with weight loss may potentially influence the distribution of cancer treatment, introducing complexities in the administration process.

 Chemotherapy effectiveness depends on the dose.
 Thus, body weight changes may impact how effective treatment is.

-Moreover, advanced weight loss may increase the chance of toxicity and adverse events.
+Furthermore, significant weight loss, particularly in specific cancers such as colon cancer, esophageal cancer, breast cancer, and lung cancer, has been associated with increased risks of toxicity and adverse events during chemotherapy.
 This increase in toxicity rates has been found in colon cancer, esophageal cancer, breast cancer, lung cancer, and others.

 Managing cancer weight loss